 Wraparound care exists in the form of breakfast and after-school provision.
 If you need exact timings, costs, or eligibility by year group, rely on the school’s current wraparound pages because arrangements can change year to year.

 Oversubscription is the practical barrier.
-The local application data shows 264 applications for 82 offers, so listing realistic alternatives on your application matters.
+Local application demand can be significant, so listing realistic alternatives on your application matters.

 Nursery does not secure Reception.
 Even if your child is happy and settled in nursery, Reception places are allocated through Lewisham’s coordinated process.

 Junior transfer is a second admissions deadline.
-If you want a Year 3 place at Stillness Junior School, you still need to apply, and the September 2026 deadline is 15 January 2026.
+If you want a Year 3 place at Stillness Junior School for September 2027, Lewisham's published junior-transfer deadline is 15 January 2027.

 Limited published “scorecard” data.
 As an infant school, the usual end-of-primary comparisons do not apply, so school visits and a close read of the inspection report carry extra weight.